dutchconnectomelab/GAMBA-MATLAB/README.md

 system(['flirt -in ', input_img_anat_file, ' -ref ', ref_img_file, ' -omat ', reg_file]);
 system(['flirt -in ', input_img_file, ' -ref ', ref_img_file, ' -applyxfm -init ', reg_file, ' -out ', output_img_file]);
 ```

+Note 1: if `flirt` doesn’t work you may need to use the absolute path to FSL (which can be viewed in terminal through `echo $FSLDIR`).
+Then the Matlab script should be something like `system([‘/usr/local/fsl/bin/flirt -in input_img_anat_file … … `

+Note 2: If you do not use FSL, please adjust the codes to coregister the input imaging file to */src/atlas/brain.nii.gz* and then continue.

 Next, you need to compute region-wise measurements based on the registered imaging map.
 Here, voxels within each brain region in the DK-114 atlas are averaged.